-Students must write a senior project on a topic related to Latin America.
-This provides the opportunity for majors to do in-depth and original research and the opportunity to work one-on-one with a member of the faculty; personal satisfaction from doing independent, focused work outside the normal course structure of the major; and exposure to type of work that one can expect in graduate or professional school.
+Students have the obligation to write a senior project on a topic related to Latin America.
+This provides the opportunity for majors to do in-depth and original research on a Latin American topic, the opportunity to work oneon-one with a member of the Latin American faculty, personal satisfaction from doing independent, focused work outside the normal course structure of the major, and exposure to the type of work that one can expect in graduate or professional school.
 Students select topics during the second semester of the junior year.
-The standard project is approximately fifty pages long.
+The standard project is approximately 50 pages long.
+Students are encouraged to do research in Latin America.
 The project should include a significant component of original research.
 The senior project will form part of the Senior Seminar.